shubtheone/VPS-on-phone/README.md

 ### Access Your Todo List & Downloads From Anywhere

-Once you set up a tunnel (Cloudflare/Tailscale), you can access your todo list and downloads from:
+Once you set up a tunnel (Cloudflare/Tailscale), you can access everything from any device:
 - 📱 Your phone (at work, school, anywhere)
-- 💻 Your laptop
-- 🖥️ Your desktop
+- 💻 Your laptop / 🖥️ Your desktop
 - 📟 Any device with a web browser

+**What you can do remotely:**
+- ✅ Manage your todo list
+- 🎥 Download YouTube videos/music to your phone VPS
+- ⬇️ Download files from any URL
+- 📁 Access and manage all your files
+- 🎵 Stream/download MP3s extracted from YouTube

-Your data stays on YOUR phone, completely private and under your control!
+**Privacy**: Your data stays on YOUR phone, completely private and under your control!

 ## Directory Structure